freeCodeCamp/chapter/CONTRIBUTING.md

 `yarn db:seed` -> `rake db:seed`
 `yarn db:reset` -> `rake db:reset`

-#### Seeding the Database
+#### Initializing the Database

-`yarn db:seed`
+If you're starting the application for the first time, you need to:
+* (optionally) drop the database - to delete all the structure and data
+* migrate the database - to structure by setup tables based on the schema

-Development is easier with a database full of example entities.
-The process of creating example entities in the database is called seeding.
+* seed the database - development is easier with a database full of example entities.
+The process of creating example entities in the database is called seeding

-Use `yarn db:seed` to create these example entities.
-But first (if the you're just starting) you need to migrate the DB (setup tables).
-For that you can use `yarn db:reset` which will drop the current db (clear), migrate it (add structure) and then seed it (add data)
+The `yarn db:reset` command will do all three tasks: drop, migrate, and seed.

+If you prefer to run any or all of the steps manually, they are:
+* `yarn db:drop`
+* `yarn db:migrate`
+* `yarn db:seed`

 #### Creating a New Model / Entity